 Even if the 30-year life span were accepted as being supported by substantial evidence, the mitigation measures M-GHG-1 and M-GHG-2 are insufficient under Golden Door Properties, LLC v.
 County of San Diego (2020) 50 Cal.App.5th 467.
 "An EIR shall describe feasible measures which could minimize significant adverse impacts, including where relevant, inefficient and unnecessary consumption of energy."
 (California Code of Regulations ("CEQA Guidelines") section § 15126.4(a)(1).)
 "Mitigation measures must be fully enforceable through permit conditions, agreements, or other legally-binding instruments.
-In the case of the adoption of a plan, policy, regulation, or project design."
+In the case of the adoption of a plan, policy, regulation, or other public project, mitigation measures can be incorporated into the plan, policy, regulation, or project design."
 (CEQA Guidelines section § 15126.4(a)(2).)
 "Under section 38562, subdivision (d)(1) and (2), cap-and-trade offset credits may be issued only if the emission reduction achieved is "real, permanent, quantifiable, verifiable, enforceable, and additional to any GHG emission reduction otherwise required by law or regulation, and any other GHG emission reduction that otherwise would occur."
 (Golden Door, supra, 50 Cal.App.5th at 506.)

 " 'Real' means ... that GHG reductions ... result from a demonstrable action or set of actions, and are quantified using appropriate, accurate, and conservative methodologies that account for all GHG emissions sources, GHG sinks, and GHG reservoirs within the offset project boundary and account for uncertainty and the potential for activity-shifting leakage and market-shifting leakage."
 (Cal.
 Code Regs., tit.
 17, § 95802.) " 'Permanent' means ... that GHG reductions ... are not reversible, or when GHG reductions ... may be reversible, that mechanisms are in place to replace any reversed GHG emission reductions ... to ensure that all credited reductions endure for at least 100 years."
-(Ibid.) " 'Quantifiable' means ... the ability to accurately measure and calculate GHG reductions ... relative to a project baseline in a reliable and replicable manner for all GHG emission sources ...."
-(Ibid.) " 'Verifiable' means that an Offset Project Data Report assertion is well documented and transparent such that it lends itself to an objective review by an accredited verification body."
-(Ibid.) " 'Additional' means ... greenhouse gas emission reductions or removals that exceed any greenhouse gas reduction or removals otherwise occur in a conservative business-as-usual scenario."
+(Ibid.) " 'Quantifiable' means ... the ability to accurately measure and calculate GHG reductions ... relative to a project baseline in a reliable and replicable manner for all GHG emission sources" (Ibid.) " 'Verifiable' means that an Offset Project Data Report assertion is well documented and transparent such that it lends itself to an objective review by an accredited verification body."
+(Ibid.) " 'Additional' means ... greenhouse gas emission reductions or removals that exceed any greenhouse gas reductions or removals otherwise required by law, regulation or legally binding mandate, and that exceed any greenhouse gas reductions or removals that would otherwise occur in a conservative business-as-usual scenario."
 (Cal.
 Code Regs., tit.
 17, § 95802.)